allenfengjr/dlrm_comp/comp_benchmark/README.md

 # Part 2: Compression in Training

+In DLRM training code, `ly[i]` refers to `i`-th Embedding Table.
+To apply compression in DLRM training, we need to modify the data of `ly[i].data`.
+There are two methods to modify the data.

 ## Method 1: Compression Simulation

 You can use a quantization function to mimic the lossy compression.